Linguistic imperialism: French

+German

 Following the establishment of the Holy Roman Empire over much of present-day Germany and Central Europe, the German language and its dialects became the preferred language of many Central-European nobility.
 With varying success, German spread across much of Central and Eastern Europe as a language of trade and status.
 This ended with World War II (See also Germanization.).